 Artesian at The Langham, Marylebone

 What: Whatever you’re sipping on is guaranteed to taste fantastic when you’re in the surrounds of one of London’s plushest hotels.
-What’s more is that Artesian at The Langham has reinvented its cocktail menu, Connections, since lockdown to create a series of drinks inspired by unity and shared experience.
-What we love about the list is that rather than creating a separate non-alcoholic drinks menu, many of its signature cocktails are available with booze and without, reworking each one with slight twists to make them non-alcoholic.
+Artesian at The Langham has a rep as one of London's most innovative cocktail bars, and the recently reinvented menu puts the focus on ‘ingredients of the future’ - like insects, pandan, tiger nuts and kombu.
+Rather than creating a separate non-alcoholic drinks menu, many of its signature cocktails are available with booze and without, reworking each one with slight twists to make them non-alcoholic.

 Book now: Artesian